Mishaux/jFormics/README.md

 * mouseOver - What to do when the mouse is over (or near) a fly.
 Can be 'fly', 'flyoff', 'fall', 'squish', multiply', or 'random'.
 See Modes. (default: random)
 * minTimeBetweenMultipy - When in 'multiply' mode, this is the minimum time in ms between a multiply event. (default: 1000)

-* deathTypes - Number of death variation rows in sprite (If using twitch, a row of twitch frames is expected for each death variation). (default: 2)
+* deathTypes - Number of death variation rows in sprite (If using removeDead, a row of removal frames is expected for each death variation). (default: 2)

-* twitchFrames - Number of frames in twitch animation rows. (default: 5)
+* twitchFrames - Number of frames in twitch animation (death variation) rows. (default: 5)
 * twitchMode - Twitch behavior mode.
 Can be 'random' (random frames at random times), 'sequential' (frames loop at speed set by twitchRate), 'random-sequential' (frame cycle starts randomly). (default: 'random-sequential')
 * twitchRate - Frequency of twitching, Can be 0 - 1000 (never - constantly). (default: 400)